What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Design choices that drive compositionality

-\paragraph{Output space continuity is the key} Through systematically controlling for the main differences between DiT and MaskGIT, including the choice of the tokenizer, masking strategies and loss functions, we find that none of these factors critically impact compositional generalization.
-The remaining distinguishing factor is the nature of the predicted outputs: DiT predicts continuous-valued quantities, while MaskGIT predicts discrete tokens.
-Based on our experiments, we can conclude that this difference in output representation (and thereby the respective objective) is the key factor underlying DiT’s ability to achieve compositional generalization, not observed in MaskGIT.
+\paragraph{Output space continuity is the key} By systematically isolating the architectural axes separating the two main classes of visual generative models, including the tokenizer, masking strategies, and loss functions, we have eliminated these factors as primary drivers of compositional generalization.
+The remaining distinguishing factor is the nature of the predicted outputs: DiT, MAR, and GIVT predict continuous-valued quantities, while MaskGIT predicts discrete tokens.
+Based on our experiments, we conclude that this difference in output representation (and thereby the respective objective) is the key factor underlying the continuous models' ability to achieve compositional generalization, not observed in discrete-class models such as MaskGIT.